hackerbuddy/CryptoBot-crypto-scrape-mongoDB/scrapeAndPostToMongo/readme.md

 ### Mistakes
-When I first started writing this python script, I was new to python and was a little intimidated by the odd syntax, even the syntax of for loops in python.
+When I first started writing this python script, I was new to python and was a little intimidated by the odd syntax, even the syntax of for-loops in python.
 Even the methods and functions looked pretty weird.
 So I avoided them == MISTAKE

 I kept on adding to the python script, and I'm not gonna lie, the nested while loop is a NIGHTMARE to follow.
 I did a few things to clean it up, but really, what it needs is modules.